joeybose/joeybose.github.io/_posts/2020-6-16-Hyperbolic-Normalizing-Flows.markdown

 \mathbb{E}_{q_i(z)}\Big[\log \frac{p(x|z)p(z)}{q_i(z)}\Big] = \mathbb{E}_{q_i(z)}[\log p(x_i|z)] - D_{KL}(q_i || p)
 \end{align*}
 $$
+\\

-But what have we already implictly assumed in this formulation?
+But what have we already implicitly assumed in this formulation?
 All densities are taken to be Euclidean densities even though the data can be highly non-Euclidean!
-Even learning more flexible approxite posteriors through Normalizing Flows cannot always overcome this fundamental geometric limitation.
+Even learning more flexible approximate posteriors through Normalizing Flows cannot always overcome this fundamental geometric limitation.
 What we really need is to learn densities on manifolds and in the particular case of this blog post hyperbolic manifolds.

 While there is an abundance of material on understanding normalizing flows they can really be understood in terms of 3 key desiderata: